bueltge/wordpress-multisite-enhancements/readme.txt

 * Fix undefined index Network on plugin list, #46
 * Fix small php notes.
 * Fix the possibility to translate the footer message about RAM, SQL queries.
-* ​Add fix to leave message for the parent theme in a single line.
+* Add fix to leave message for the parent theme in a single line.
 * Add Ui change to list more as 4 themes in Theme usage overview.
 Probs @n-goncalves #44

 = 1.4.2 (2017-02-22) =